EmmanuelBeziat/debian-install/README.md

 This configuration will create a forwarding system to any regular mail service (like gmail).

+Configure a full mail server is a pain in the ass, I highly recommand to check out [this whole guide from workaround.org](https://workaround.org/bullseye/)

 First, you need to create a DNS record for your domain.

 ```